 The train ride through Bolzano up through the Brenner Pass is simply stunning.
 They say it is quite a dangerous road to drive but I think that is due to the snow and the time of year you are traveling.
 The scenery is worth the trip alone.
 The mountains are dotted with cattle and sheep and homes with flower boxes attached to the dark-stained wooden cut-out railings.
 Of course, these flower boxes would probably depend on the time of year you visit too.
 We were in Bolzano in mid-September and everything was colorful and still blooming.

 Normally I work on my Italian lessons listening to my iPod when we are traveling by train yet my mind was mesmerized by the beauty outside my window; I just couldn’t concentrate on learning anything.
 Rather than fighting it, I gave in and put the lessons aside for another day.

 What is it About This Town?

 Bolzano is magical in its quaintness and what it offers to tourists.
 Several worlds collide here in lifestyles.
-On one hand, Bolzano is Northern European and the other more Mediterranean.
+On one hand, Bolzano is Northern European, and on the other more Mediterranean.
 This is evident throughout the town.
 Most of all, for centuries, Bolzano has been the center of commercial exchanges between Italy and Germany.